-Any employee found in violation of this policy, or who provides false information in the complaint or investigation procedures, is subject to corrective action, including disciplinary action.
+Any employee found in violation of this policy, or who provides false information in the complaint or investigation procedures, or otherwise interferes with an investigation, is subject to corrective action, including disciplinary action.
 Disciplinary action may include any range of discipline, up to and including termination.